 So, when my parents offered, I thought, “Why not?”.
 I’d like to change it up and I wasn’t about to spend big bucks to buy something my kids would mutilate. tsk.
-This, my friends, is how you end up spending more time and money than you’d ever think because you give a lady a patio set.
+This, my friends, is how you end up spending more time and money on a patio makeover than you’d ever think.
+All because you give a lady a patio set.

 Originally, we were going to just paint the set, and call it quits, but then DFOHome contacted me to see if I would like to try some of their product.
 My jaw hit the counter because they were offering patio supplies.
 What awesome timing?!
 I eagerly accepted knowing this was a blessing.
 Let me just say choosing what to pick was not easy.
 They have an awesome selection!

 After deciding to pick out some curtains, we had planned to put up some posts and hang the curtains between them in the corner of our patio.
 Well, like I said, the story goes on…we went from posts to full-blown pergola.
 Oh yeah!

 *side note: We do plan to replace the sidewalk (damaged from a ginormous tree we had removed) and to have the patio elevated to close the crack, but the estimate for that was $800 and didn’t fit our budget.
 We plan to wait for the freeze and thaw of winter then get it done.